Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_app_svc/cluster_api/capi_azure/azure_function_arm_template/_index.md

   ![Screenshot showing connecting to the VM using Bastion](./08.png)

-  > **Note:** When using Azure Bastion, the desktop background image is not visible.
+  > **Note:** When using Azure Bastion, the desktop background image isn't visible.
 Therefore some screenshots in this guide may not exactly match your experience if you are connecting with Azure Bastion.

 ### Connect using just-in-time access (JIT)